olivdb/event-decoder/README.md

 # Argent Module Event Decoder

-Simple script to fetch and decode Argent module events.
+Simple script to fetch and decode Argent module events for a wallet.

 ## Install